specfy/stack-analyser/CONTRIBUTING.md

 ## Add a new language / lockfile parser?

-Easiest is to follow what others spec are doing.
-Here is the generic todo list.
+Easiest is to follow what others spec are doing; here is the generic todo list.

 - Go to folder `src/rules/spec/`
 - Create your folder with the appropriate name